CL614/frameworks_and_languages_module/technical_report.md

  const app = createApp(RootComponent)
  const vm = app.mount("#app");
 ```

-By adding the VDOM into the process and comparing it to the previous version, VUE can determine the minimal amount of changes that can be implemented to efficiently change the DOM.
-This is done by a process called 'diffing' and reduces the need to constantly reload the DOM.
-Vue can can also batch updates into a single cycle reducing the need for browser reflows and repaints
+The incorporation of Virtual DOM (VDOM) in Vue.js introduces a mechanism for efficiently updating the Document Object Model (DOM).
+Through a process known as 'diffing,' Vue.js can discern the minimal changes required by comparing the current VDOM state with the previous version.
+This strategy minimizes the need for frequent reloading of the entire DOM, enhancing performance.
+Additionally, Vue.js optimizes updates by batching them into a single cycle, thereby reducing the occurrence of browser reflows and repaints.
+The implementation of VDOM in Vue.js contributes to a more responsive and streamlined user interface, enhancing the overall efficiency and user experience of web applications built with the framework.
 https://vuejs.org/guide/extras/rendering-mechanism